 Review: Ratchet Pruners Make Care of Shrubs Easier

 Think pruners are pruners?
 Think again.
 How would you like to ratchet up your hand strength when pruning the thick branches of a bush?
 Well, ratchet pruners allow you to do exactly that.
-This fact makes them a preferred choice in pruners among those who have problems with their hands.
-Likewise, if you think you might eventually develop such hand...
+This fact makes them a preferred choice in pruners among those who have problems with their hands (or wish to obviate such problems).